Yerba Buena Gardens Festival

 Why go: The 14-acre federal parkland offers tons of green space by the water and is now one of the best spots to take in views of the Golden Gate Bridge.
 If you have kids in tow, they’ll love the Outpost, a natural-themed playground, and the Field Station, where they can draw butterflies, discover maps and get hands-on with science.

-Time Out tip: Stretch out your enjoyment of this park by staying overnight at the Lodge at the Presidio and dining at Colibri Mexican Bistro or Dalida, all walking distance away.
-Sometime this year, Piccino, the Italian restaurant in the Dogpatch neighborhood, will be opening an outlet in the Presidio.
+Time Out tip: Stretch out your enjoyment of this park by staying overnight at the Lodge at the Presidio and dining at Colibri Mexican Bistro or Dalida, both walking distance away.
+Piccino, the Italian restaurant in the Dogpatch neighborhood, just opened a new location here on the eastern side of the Presidio in March 2025.

 Price: Free